 On any given day, it is possible to be on the trails and to be entirely solitary, or to go in company.
 Yet, as much as the Maestrazgo experience is individualistic, reflecting the unique perspective of each visitor, it is also collective.
 Gargantas are a cultural landscape shaped and interpreted for centuries.
 It is a huge treasure and let’s hope it exists forever.

 Gorges of Maestrazgo.
-The Eye is Delighted suggestion to walk in autumn.
+The Eye is Delighted suggestion to walk in Easter holiday.

-- Accommodation: 4 nights *** El Bailador casa rural Full board.
+- Accommodation: 4 nights *** El Bailador casa rural Half board.

 - Hikes: Valloré Balcony and walkboards, Estrechos de Aliaga, Circular Organos de Montoro, and Pitarque Springs.